jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         the apex <em>(end)</em> of the root of a tooth to solve a localized infectious process of endodontic origin.
-This type of surgery is performed only if other more conservative treatments such as conventional endodontics have failed, if it is impossible to access the apex of the root, if there are false ducts in the affected tooth, or when inside it, has fractured some instrument of intraradicular use. </p>\n"
+This type of surgery is performed only if other more conservative treatments such as conventional endodontics have failed, if it is impossible to access the apex of the root, if there are false canals in the affected tooth, or when inside it; has fractured some instrument of intraradicular use. </p>\n"
     - question: When are bone grafts indicated?
       answer: "<p>Usually in cases of advanced periodontal disease and in cases where